How to build a complaint management system

 3. Document the complaint

-If you determine the customer has a legitimate complaint, it must be documented to ensure the complaint is processed according to your company protocol and for tracking and trending purposes.
+If you determine the customer has a legitimate complaint, it should be documented in your customer complaint management software to ensure the complaint is processed according to your company protocol, as well as for tracking and trending purposes.

 You should review, evaluate and investigate any complaint involving the possible failure of a product, device, labeling or packaging to meet any of its specifications, unless such an investigation has already been performed for a similar complaint and another investigation is not necessary.